 Women often misjudge men’s preferences.

 The average Playmate is 5 feet 6 inches tall and weighs 115 pounds.
-This gives her a BMI (body mass index) of 18.5, and most have BMI's of 18 or 19.
-These are similar to the BMI's men prefer when rating the attractiveness of images of women with varying BMI's.
+This gives her a BMI (body mass index) of about 18.5.
+These are similar to the BMIs men prefer when rating the attractiveness of images of women with varying BMIs.
 They might seem pretty skinny, but are they thinner than other young women?
-Comparing them with young American women before the obesity epidemic (or those in European countries today), we find that Playmates are not really much skinnier than average.
-Before 1980, almost two-thirds of American women in their late teens had a BMI below 20.
-So Playmates are not unusually thin, nor have they been getting skinnier over the years.
+Comparing them with young American women before the obesity epidemic (or those in European countries today), we find that Playmates are not really much skinnier than average: Before 1980, almost two-thirds of American women in their late teens had a BMI below 20.
+So Playmates are not unusually thin, nor have they been getting skinnier.

 What makes Playmates quite different from other young women is that they are much more curvaceous.
 The typical Playmate's bust, waist, and hip measurements are 35-23-34.
-Using the difference between bust and waist, and waist and hips in relation to height, a typical Playmate is 54% more curvy than an average university undergraduate.
+Using the difference between bust and waist, and waist and hips in relation to height, a typical Playmate is 54 percent more curvy than an average university undergraduate.
 This is what gives her the hourglass figure that men find so attractive.
-The reasons men find these curvy figures so appealing can be found in our earlier blog.
+The reasons men find these curvy figures so appealing can be found in our earlier post.

 Fashion models are quite different from Playboy models.
-Their average BMI is only 17.1 and almost half have BMI's below 17 (compared with just 6% of Playmates).
-They have much smaller bust sizes (by 3 inches), larger waists, and similar sized hips.
-They are also extraordinarily tall, averaging 5 feet 10, taller than 99 percent of American women.
-The reason they are so tall is that it makes them appear to be even skinnier.
-A typical Playmate's hips are 53% of her height, similar to other women with the same BMI.
-But the hips of a top fashion model are only 46% of her height, making her look 20% thinner and actually quite boyish.
-(The ratio in a typical teenage boy is actually higher: 49%!)
-Fashion models are also much less curvy than Playmates: a typical Playmate is 36% more curvy than a typical fashion model.
-And since it is their curvaceousness which makes Playmates so attractive to men, fashion models generally aren't on men's radar.
+Their average BMI is only 17.1 and almost half have BMIs below 17 (compared with just 6 percent of Playmates).
+They have much smaller bust sizes (by 3 inches), larger waists, and similar-sized hips.
+They are also extraordinarily tall, averaging 5 feet 10, which is taller than 99 percent of American women.
+Being so tall makes them appear to be even skinnier.
+A typical Playmate's hips are 53 percent of her height, similar to other women with the same BMI.
+But the hips of a top fashion model are only 46 percent of her height, making her look 20 percent thinner and actually quite boyish.
+(The ratio in a typical teenage boy is actually higher: 49 percent!)
+Fashion models are also much less curvy than Playmates: a typical Playmate is 36 percent more curvy than a typical fashion model.
+And since it is their curvaceousness that makes Playmates so attractive to men, fashion models generally aren't on men's radar.

-Whatever the reasons may be, the differences in the models featured in Vogue and Playboy reveal that men and women don't currently agree on the most attractive female body shape.
+Whatever the reasons, the differences in the models featured in Vogue and Playboy reveal that men and women don't currently agree on the most attractive female body shape.
 Which viewpoint is more likely to reflect the healthiest option for women?
 Over evolutionary history, men's genetic contributions to the next generation depended on their ability to make subtle and accurate assessments about which women would make the best moms.
 In contrast, women got no reproductive payoff from any ability to make similar assessments about other women's bodies.
 Hence, odd as it may seem, men's unconscious preferences are more likely to tell us about what has been healthy for women.
-For more on these topics, see our book, Why Women Need Fat.